Module 6.1: GKE Architecture: Standard vs Autopilot

 5. During a busy week, a background process running on a GKE node goes rogue and fills up the entire boot disk with log files, causing the node to become unresponsive.
 The next day, Google releases a new minor version of Kubernetes on the Regular channel.
 Which automated GKE systems will handle the unresponsive node and the new Kubernetes version, respectively, and how do their actions differ?

 The unresponsive node with the full boot disk will be handled by the auto-repair system, while the new Kubernetes version will be handled by the auto-upgrade system.
 Auto-repair constantly monitors node health to ensure workload reliability.
 When it detects the node has been NotReady for about 10 minutes due to the full disk, it deletes the broken node and provisions a fresh one from the node pool template to restore cluster capacity.
 Auto-upgrade, on the other hand, is responsible for lifecycle management; when the new K8s version becomes available in the Regular channel, it performs a rolling update of all nodes, draining them and recreating them with the new software version, regardless of their current health status.
+Understanding these distinct mechanisms is crucial for distinguishing between temporary node failures and planned lifecycle events.

 6. A data science team shares a Standard mode GKE cluster for running ML training jobs.
 Some jobs require high-memory CPUs, others require T4 GPUs, and some require A100 GPUs.
 They currently have six different node pools configured with Cluster Autoscaler, but managing the minimums, maximums, and taints for all these pools is becoming an operational nightmare.
 How could they solve this scaling complexity?

 The team should enable Node Auto-Provisioning (NAP) to replace their complex web of static node pools.
 With standard Cluster Autoscaler, you must pre-create every specific machine type and configuration as a separate node pool before pods can request them.
 NAP eliminates this burden by dynamically creating entirely new node pools on the fly based on the specific resource requirements (like GPUs or high memory) of pending pods.
 Once the ML jobs finish and the dynamic node pools sit idle, NAP will automatically scale them down to zero and delete them, drastically reducing the team’s operational overhead while ensuring jobs get exactly the hardware they need.
+This approach transforms cluster scaling from a static, declarative burden into a dynamic, workload-driven process.

 7. A company has been running a GKE Standard cluster for two years.
 Due to a recent reduction in their DevOps staff, the CTO mandates that all infrastructure should be moved to fully managed services to reduce operational toil.
 The engineering lead suggests running a `gcloud` command to toggle their existing Standard cluster into Autopilot mode during the weekend maintenance window.
 Why will this plan fail, and what is the correct approach?